 What is Natural Selection?

-Some people (even some biologists) seem to be unclear about what the theory/law of evolution by natural selection actually is.
+Many people (even some biologists) seem to be unclear about what the theory/law of natural selection actually is.
 Below is a diagram which explains it.
 The theory was independently proposed by Darwin and Wallace in their joint paper of 1858, which was published by the Linnean Society of London in August 1858 (see HERE), 15 months before Darwin's Origin of Species.
-It explains how adaptive evolutionary change can occur within a lineage over time i.e. anagenesis.
+It explains how adaptive evolutionary change can occur within a lineage over time i.e. a process that scientists call anagenesis.
 Anagenesis is the gradual evolution of a species that continues to exist as an interbreeding population.
 This contrasts with cladogenesis, which takes place when there is branching or splitting, leading to two or more lineages and perhaps resulting in separate species being formed.
-Additional 'add on' theories are required to explain cladogenesis (sympatric, parapatric or allopatric speciation).
-Natural selection may (or may not!) act at various levels (genes, individuals, or groups of individuals), but this is an additional component - not one which is intrinsically part of the theory of natural selection.
+Additional theories are required to explain cladogenesis (sympatric, parapatric or allopatric speciation).
+Natural selection may act at various levels (genes, individuals, or (controversially) groups of individuals), but this is an additional component - not one which is intrinsically part of the theory of natural selection.
 In their 1858 paper, both Darwin and Wallace proposed that selection acted on individuals (see HERE), although Darwin later suggested it could also act at the group level.

 Scratchpads developed and conceived by (alphabetical): Ed Baker, Katherine Bouton Alice Heaton Dimitris Koureas, Laurence Livermore, Dave Roberts, Simon Rycroft, Ben Scott, Vince Smith